Germanys Altmaier Wins French Open Epic As Andreeva Strikes Blow For Teens - UrduPoint

 "I just love the game of tennis," said Altmaier, ranked 79 in the world and who broke down in tears at the end of the marathon.

-"I don't know if you can call it a historical match, but it was one to remember.
-Playing every point you can with the best effort, that's what keeps you in reality."
+"I don't know if you can call it a historical match, but it was one to remember."
 The longest ever match at Roland Garros remains the six hours and 33 minutes it took Fabrice Santoro to beat fellow Frenchman Arnaud Clement in 2004.

 The 24-year-old Altmaier, who made the last 16 in 2020, twice faced defeat when Sinner was serving for victory in the fourth set.